Microwave oven: Metal objects

 The effect of microwaving thin metal films can be seen clearly on a Compact Disc or DVD (particularly the factory pressed type).
 The microwaves induce electric currents in the metal film, which heats up, melting the plastic in the disc and leaving a visible pattern of concentric and radial scars.
 Similarly, porcelain with thin metal films can also be destroyed or damaged by microwaving.
 Aluminium foil is thick enough to be used in microwave ovens as a shield against heating parts of food items, if the foil is not badly warped.
 When wrinkled, aluminium foil is generally unsafe in microwaves, as manipulation of the foil causes sharp bends and gaps that invite sparking.
 The USDA recommends that aluminium foil used as a partial food shield in microwave oven cooking cover no more than one quarter of a food object, and be carefully smoothed to eliminate sparking hazards.

 Another hazard is the resonance of the magnetron tube itself.
 If the microwave oven is run without an object to absorb the radiation, a standing wave forms.
 The energy is reflected back and forth between the tube and the cooking chamber.
 This may cause the tube to overload and burn out.
-High reflected power may also cause magnetron arcing, possibly resulting in primary power fuse failure, though such a causal relationship isn't easily established.
+High reflected power may also cause magnetron arcing, possibly resulting in primary power fuse failure, though such a causal relationship is not easily established.
 Thus, dehydrated food, or food wrapped in metal which does not arc, is problematic for overload reasons, without necessarily being a fire hazard.

 Certain foods such as grapes, if properly arranged, can produce an electric arc.
 Prolonged arcing from food carries similar risks to arcing from other sources as noted above.

-Some other objects that may conduct sparks are plastic/holographic print thermoses (such as Starbucks novelty cups) or cups with metal lining.
+Some other objects that may conduct sparks are plastic/holographic print Thermos flasks and other heat-retaining containers (such as Starbucks novelty cups) or cups with metal lining.
 If any bit of the metal is exposed, all the outer shell can burst off the object or melt.